ragaeeb/tafrigh/README.md

-# Tafrigh
+# tafrigh

-Tafrigh is a TypeScript-based NodeJS audio processing library inspired by the Python Tafrigh project.
-It simplifies the process of transcribing audio files using external APIs like Wit.ai.
+`tafrigh` is a NodeJS audio processing library that simplifies the process of transcribing audio files using external APIs like `wit.ai`.
 The library includes built-in support for splitting audio into chunks, noise reduction, and managing multiple API keys to optimize transcription workflows for larger files.

 ## Features

--   **Audio Splitting**: Automatically splits audio files into manageable chunks based on silence detection, which is ideal for services that impose file size limits.
+-   **Audio Splitting**: Automatically splits audio files into manageable chunks based on silence detection, which is ideal for services that impose file or duration size limits.
 -   **Noise Reduction**: Apply configurable noise reduction and dialogue enhancement to improve transcription accuracy.
+-   **Multiple Inputs Supported**: Supports streams, remote media file urls or a local media file paths.
 -   **Transcription**: Seamlessly integrates with Wit.ai to transcribe audio chunks, returning results in `.json` format.
 -   **Smart Concurrency**: Supports cycling between multiple Wit.ai API keys to avoid rate limits.
 -   **Flexible Configuration**: Offers a range of options to control audio processing, silence detection, chunk duration, and more.